Different music invokes different emotions.

 But changing the standard tuning isn’t that easy.

-Fortunately, that doesn’t mean you can’t introduce more 432 Hz music to your own life.
+Fortunately, that doesn’t mean you can’t introduce more 432 Hz music to your life.

-Many describe 432 Hz music as more of an interior experience that fills your body, as opposed to the external sensation felt with 440 Hz.
+Many describe 432 Hz music as an internal experience, as opposed to the external sensation felt with 440 Hz.
 It is an all-consuming, innate connection, a more enjoyable, pleasant listening experience.